Lausiie19/praisme/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of praisme is to …
+The goal of praisme is to praise!

 What is special about using `README.Rmd` instead of just `README.md`?
 You can include R chunks like so: